 The level of indifference and apathy toward this actively dying patient is shocking.
 The utter disregard for Mr. Kennard’s well-being is an affront to medicine and is simply embarrassing to me as a physician.
 There no words to describe my revulsion toward how this poor man was treated by fellow health care professionals.

-Thomas Scolaro and Justin Shapiro established beyond any doubt that Corizon grossly understaffed the Polk County Jail.
+Attorneys with the firm and Justin Shapiro established beyond doubt that Corizon grossly understaffed the Polk County Jail.
 Corizon’s medical staff admitted in deposition that they were unable to provide adequate care because they were always understaffed and spread too thin for the patient population.
 Multiple nurses responsible for Evan’s care complained that they were almost always too overwhelmed.
 They testified that they complained to Corizon’s directors about the unmanageable patient loads, but their complaints fell on deaf ears.
 Corizon made no effort to address these complaints and allowed its substandard care to threaten the life and safety of its patients.

 Click here to read the Court’s ruling on Plaintiffs’ Motion to add Punitive Damages.